mackenziewritescode/calculator/README.md

       .slice(0, -currentNum.length)
       .concat(percentage);
 ```
+Meanwhile, the only thing we need to do to the `displayFormula` is add "%".

 So now the `formula` will look something like `55\*0.15` while the `displayFormula` looks simply like `55×15%`, and `formula` can be computed using `eval()`.

 I won't get into the details here, but if you use the delete button to remove the `%` from `displayFormula`, that conversion we just did to `formula` needs to be reversed.
 All that for a simple percentage!